edenreich/Javascript-eCommerce-Module/README.md

 - favorite_button_class - the class to apply on the favorite button.
 - width - the fixed width of each product item.
 - height - the fixed height of each product item.
-- attributes - to be explicit, only attributes names you specify will be showen inside of a product frame.
+- attributes - to be explicit, only attributes names you specify will be showen inside of each product frame.
 - url - the server side url to fetch the products from.
 ```javascript
 shop.Products.setup({